antaz/hikari/share/man/man1/hikari.md

   part of a layout.
 If a view that is already tiled is set to floating state it will be taken out of the layout and reset its geometry.

-* **view-toggle-iconified**
+* **view-toggle-invisible**

-  Toggles the iconified state of the focused view.
-A view in iconified state is not displayed if a user switches to the sheet containing this view.
+  Toggles the invisible state of the focused view.
+A view in invisible state is not displayed if a user switches to the sheet containing this view.
 They need to be shown explicitly, either by using marks or by issuing actions showing views in this state.
 Iconified views can not be part of a layout.
-If a view that is already tiled is set to iconified state it will be taken out of the layout and reset its geometry.
+If a view that is already tiled is set to invisible state it will be taken out of the layout and reset its geometry.

 * **view-toggle-maximize-[full|horizontal|vertical]**